Cosmetic Eyelid Surgery

-Cosmetic eyelid surgery removes the excess skin and fat from the upper eyelids that can constantly make you look tired or sad.
+Cosmetic Eyelid Surgery also known as Blepharoplasty removes the excess fat and wrinkles, dropping skin off the upper eyelids that can causes a hood-like appearance to the “eye area”.
 It also eliminates bags under your eyes and tightens your lower eyelid skin.
 The result is a more alert and rested appearance.
-Eyelid surgery is often performed along with a facelift or other facial rejuvenation procedures.
-Some people have inherited traits that cause them to have eyelid surgery as early as their 20s or 30s.